-Tuition is \$200 per term for students in the New York State College of Agriculture, who at the time of their matriculation are, and for at least twelve months prior thereto have been, bona-fide residents of the State of New York.
-Since physical presence in the State, especially for persons under age, does not necessarily constitute legal residence, applicants who are at all doubtful of their right to qualify as New York State residents should address inquiries in advance to the Director of Resident Instruction in the College of Agriculture.
+State of New York.
+Since physical presence in the State, especially for persons under age, does not necessarily constitute legal residence, applicants who are at all doubtful of their right to exemption should address inquiries in advance to the Director of Resident Instruction in the College of Agriculture.
 A student transferring from one college or course in the University to another must pay, for the hours' credit he receives in the latter college or course, an amount corresponding to the difference in tuition, and no such transfer is allowed or credit given until such payment has been made.

-Students in agriculture who do not qualify as New York State residents are required to pay tuition of \$300 a term.
+Students in agriculture who are not exempt under these provisions are required to pay tuition of \$200 a term.
 Tuition and other fees become due when the student registers.
 The University allows a period of grace after the last registration day of each term of the regular session.
 The last day of grace is printed on the registration card which the student is required to present at the Treasurer's office.
-Any student, graduate or undergraduate, except as hereinafter provided, who fails to pay his tuition, fees, and other indebtedness within the time prescribed is dropped from the University.
-When, in his judgment, the circumstances in a particular case so warrant, the Treasurer may allow an extension of time to complete payments.
+Any student, graduate or undergraduate, except as hereinafter provided, who fails to pay his tuition, fees, and other indebtedness, or if entitled to free tuition fails to claim the same at the Treasurer's office and pay his other fees, within the time prescribed by the University, is thereby dropped from the University.
+When in his judgment the circumstances in a particular case so warrant, the Treasurer may allow an extension of time to complete payments.
 For such extension, the student will be assessed a fee of \$5.
 A reinstatement fee of \$10 will be assessed any student who is permitted to continue or return to classes after being dropped from the University for default in payments.
 For reasons satisfactory to the Treasurer and the Registrar, which must be presented in writing, the latter assessment may be waived in any individual case.
 If the student withdraws, University fees are charged on the basis of 10 per cent for each week or fraction thereof from the first registration day to the date of withdrawal.